ionelmc/cookiecutter-pylibrary/README.rst

     :stub-columns: 1

     * - project_name
-      - Verbose project name, used in headings (docs, readme, etc)
+      - Verbose project name, used in headings (docs, readme, etc).
     * - repo_name
-      - Repository name on github
+      - Repository name on github.
     * - package_name
-      - Python package name (whatever you would import)
+      - Python package name (whatever you would import).
     * - distribution_name
-      - PyPI distribution name (what you would ``pip install``)
+      - PyPI distribution name (what you would ``pip install``).

 The testing (``tox.ini`` and ``.travis.yml``) configuration is generated from templates.
 For your convenience there's an initial bootstrap ``tox.ini``, to get the initial generation going just run::